matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 information about relations must be visible to the server, and so the `m.relates_to` field must be included in the plaintext.

+The `/relations` and `/aggregations` endpoint allow filtering by event type, which for encrypted rooms will be `m.room.encrypted`, rendering this filtering less useful for encrypted rooms.
+Aggregations that take the event type into account of the relation will suffer from the same limitation.

 A future MSC may define a method for encrypting certain parts of the `m.relates_to` field that may contain sensitive information.